Back to Blog

 - Increased character allowance

 Although the new guidelines require users to maintain passwords with a minimum of eight characters, they also advocate for password fields to allow up to at least 64 characters.
 According to the document, increasing password allowance will enable users to utilize passphrases.
 Passphrases are a sequence of preferably unrelated words.
 NIST encourages allowing passwords as lengthy as desired, using any characters they like (including spaces), thus aiding memorization.
 Longer passwords – as long as they do not show up among compromised passwords – provide better security compared to shorter passwords.
-NIST notes that extremely long passwords (perhaps megabytes in length) could conceivably require excessive processing time to hash, so it is reasonable to have some limit, however, they don’t explicitly list that limit.
+NIST notes that extremely long passwords (perhaps megabytes in length) could conceivably require excessive processing time to hash, so it is reasonable to have some limit; however, they don’t explicitly list that limit.

-- Screen passwords against blacklists
+- Screen passwords against blacklists to enhance privacy controls

 The guidelines also advise screening passwords against lists of commonly used or compromised passwords.